 As K-12 teachers have become accustomed to some form of hybrid teaching since the start of the pandemic, they’ve learned to adjust their hybrid teaching strategies to keep students engaged.
-It hasn’t been an experience without some bumps in the road, but it’s fair to say that teachers, students, and families have learned a lot.
+It hasn’t been an experience without some bumps in the road, but it’s fair to say that teachers, students, and families have learned a lot this year.

 Hybrid classrooms combine some in-person time with synchronous virtual learning.
 To say managing both student cohorts at the same time has been challenging is a bit of an understatement, but teachers around the country have risen to the occasion and have found and adopted a number of hybrid teaching strategies that keep students engaged and help boost learning outcomes.
 Here we take a look at a few examples.